Tour the National Inventors Hall of Fame Museum Exhibits

 Hall of Fame Legends

-Enjoy an exclusive look into extraordinary lives as you watch National Inventors Hall of Fame Inductees tell their stories in their own words.
-Created in partnership with the USPTO, this inspiring video series shines a light on legendary inventors including:
+Take an exclusive look into the lives of legendary National Inventors Hall of Fame Inductees.
+Created in partnership with the USPTO, this inspiring video series invites Inductees to reflect on their innovative journeys in their own words.

 Women in Innovation